 Cfg-policy Degradation range in the case that an abnormality is detected in the initial hardware diagnosis.
 Any of the following is displayed.
 FRU Degradation occurs by part such as CPU and memory (Default).
 PSB Degrades by PSB.
 Degrades by PPAR.
 System No-Mem Whether to make the logical domain use the memory mounted in LSB.
 Either of the following is displayed.
 True Does not allow use of memory.
-Allows use of memory (Default).
-False platadm, platop, Enables execution for all PPARs.
+False Allows use of memory (Default).
 Whether to make the logical domain use the I/O devices mounted No-IO in LSB.
 Either of the following is displayed.

-Does not allow use of I/O devices.
-True Allows use of I/O devices (Default).
-False
+True Does not allow use of I/O devices.

+False Allows use of I/O devices (Default).